grame-cncm/faustdoc/src/tutorials/debugging.md

 ## Debugging rdtable and rwtable primitives

 The [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive uses a read index, and the [rwtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive uses a read index and a write index.
 The table size is known at compile time, and read/write indexes must stay inside the table to avoid memory access crashes at runtime.

-But since the signal interval calculation is imperfect, invalid programs reading or writing outside of the table could be generated.
 The [-ct](https://faustdoc.grame.fr/manual/debugging/#the-ct-option) option can be used to check table index range and generate safe table access code.

 For the following DSP table.dsp program: